Monthly Archives: April 2013

 Who knows if the citizens of Dhaka are royally pissed?
 I’m sure some are; lot of good that will do.

-What really shocks me is that apparently the citizens of West aren’t.
+What really shocks me is that apparently the citizens of the West aren’t.
 Royally pissed.
 Not at the owners who are “part of us…we went to school with their kids” or their government that presumably should have offered some assurance that it is not ALL about dollars—that workers’ safety is a consideration.

 Why then are right wingers railing about the “nanny state” where the community well-being is protected?
 It is gone.
-If the citizens of Dhaka and West can’t/won’t/don’t want to rise up in wrath why should I care?
+If the citizens of Dhaka and the West can’t/won’t/don’t want to rise up in wrath why should I care?

 The thing is…I don’t think the good people of Dhaka have very much choice, their minimal wages for stitching up my GAP jeans are at least putting some food in the mouths of their kids and there hasn’t been a Bangladeshi Spring.

 But here at home…I honestly thought that when criminality was exposed, when it killed our communities’ kids or fire fighters and demolished our homes, we would always rise up in wrath and denounce the acceptance of greed over concern for community.
 But greed is no longer one of the seven deadly sins, it is an American value.
-Even in West which is nowhere near Wall Street.
+Even in the West which is nowhere near Wall Street.